XanaduAI/Xanadu-Quantum-Codebook/nodes/H.3/Lesson.md

 <img src="pics/field.svg" width="450px">

 Why do little magnets like to align with the big magnets?
 For the same reason that balls roll downhill, namely, that it *reduces potential energy*.
-If we imagine the potential energy of the little bar magnet as an undulating energy landscape, valleys are where it aligns with the big magnetic field, and hills where it *anti-aligns*, i.e. points in the opposite direction:
+If we imagine the potential energy of the little bar magnet as an undulating energy landscape, valleys are where it aligns with the big magnetic field, and hills where it *anti-aligns*, i.e., points in the opposite direction:

 <img src="pics/potential.svg" width="420px">